-ELC220 Digital Electronics II 3 quarter credits 40 clock hours
+ELC220 Digital Electronics II

 Prerequisites: ELC120 Delivery Method: Residential

 This course presents the fundamental principles of alternating current and its applications.
 A variety of topics is covered, including principles of Magnetism and Electromagnetism, inductance, inductive circuits, capacitance, capacitive circuits, and RLC circuits.
 Students should anticipate 20 or more hours of outside preparation for this class.